 One area where UV-C LEDs are proving to be successful is in the disinfection of drinking water.

-UV-C LEDs are being to disinfect drinking water at various points in the treatment cycle, from source to consumption.
+UV-C LEDs are being used to disinfect drinking water at various points in the treatment cycle, from source to consumption.
 It can take a few seconds for the water to become clean in a UV-C model, and the new technology allows for LEDs to be placed at a different point to ensure decontamination.

 It works initially when a water reservoir is exposed to a number of high-powered LEDs that disinfect the water.
 They emit powerful UV-C photons in the range of 200 – 280nm that pass through the water, stopping the bacteria in the water from being able to reproduce.